laravel/docs/authentication.md

     Auth::logoutOtherDevices($password);

-> {note} When the `logoutOtherDevices` method is invoked, the user's other sessions will be entirely invalidated, meaning they will be "logged out" of all guards they were previously authenticated by.
+> {note} When the `logoutOtherDevices` method is invoked, the user's other sessions will be invalidated entirely, meaning they will be "logged out" of all guards they were previously authenticated by.

 <a name="adding-custom-guards"></a>
 ## Adding Custom Guards